 25-1-99.
 County office hours.
 The clerks of the circuit and chancery courts, the county superintendent of education, the county tax assessors, and the sheriffs shall keep their offices at the courthouse ... or within one-half mile thereof ... except that the office of the county superintendent of education may be placed at any other place in the county determined by the county board of education to be the most feasible, regardless of distance from the courthouse.
-The offices of all circuit and chancery clerks and sheriffs shall be open...on all business days from 8:00 a.m. to 5:00 p.m., except that within the discretion of the board of supervisors ... the above county offices may be closed at 12:00 noon one business day of each week, or may be closed all day Saturday of each week, or may be closed at 12:00 noon on Saturday and at 12:00 noon on one additional business day of each week Orders relative thereto must be spread upon the minutes and published in a newspaper once each week for four consecutive weeks. ...
+The offices of all circuit and chancery clerks and sheriffs shall be open...on all business days from 8:00 a.m. to 5:00 p.m., except that within the discretion of the board of supervisors ... the above county offices may be closed at 12:00 noon one business day of each week, or may be closed at 12:00 noon on Saturday and at 12:00 noon on one additional business day of each week, or may be closed at 12:00 noon on Saturday and at 12:00 noon on one additional business day of each week. ...
+Orders relative thereto must be spread upon the minutes and published in a newspaper once each week for four consecutive weeks. ...
 Provided, however, the courthouse shall be closed on all state holidays as set forth in Section 3-3-7, and when the holiday falls on Saturday, the courthouse may be closed on the Friday before and when such holiday falls on a Sunday, the courthouse may be closed on the following Monday.
 The board of supervisors in its discretion, may close the county offices on those holidays created by executive order of the governor.
 1974, 345; 1976, 304; 1988, 386.